 Three of the Department's OUs have agency-owned property.
 Other OUs occupy facilities leased by the OUs and the OUs retain authority over facility operations; or the OUs occupy a facility under an occupancy agreement (OA) with GSA that includes delegated facility responsibilities.
 Therefore, while the Department will need to take steps to minimize the risk to its facilities and operations from climate variability and change, it will also need to coordinate closely with GSA to ensure all of the Department's facilities and infrastructure are resilient in a changing climate.
-To minimize risks to its own facilities and operations, the Department prioritize climate-resilient and sustainable design for major renovation projects, as well as operation and maintenance of existing facilities to the maximum extent possible.
+To minimize risks to its own facilities and operations, the Department will prioritize climate-resilient and sustainable design for major renovation projects, as well as operation and maintenance of existing facilities to the maximum extent possible.

 The Department has also identified and studied the potential impacts of a changing climate on its real property inventory to the maximum extent practicable.
+Managing the effects of climate change and mitigation analysis and implementation can be expensive undertakings and funding is a key issue.
+Mitigation, for example, could involve relocation or extensive retrofit of a building that would require funding beyond that currently available.